Like on the Titanic

 Ships and jobs that are doomed to sink

 An absurd story.
 Naturally.
-Who would ever behave like that?
-Well, I know a lot of people who may not be clinging to sinking ships, but to jobs that will almost certainly be "their downfall" for the foreseeable future.
+Who would ever behave like this?
+Well, I know a lot of people who may not cling to sinking ships, but cling to jobs that will almost certainly be “their doom” in the foreseeable future.

 The logic of the security premise

-And just like our crusaders, they follow the "logic of the safety premise".
-I have already described that the thought of change in most people triggers fear.
-The unknown we seem to automatically automatically as dangerous.
+And just like our crusader, they follow the “logic of the security primacy”.
+I have already described that the thought of change triggers fear in most people.
+We seem to automatically judge the unknown as dangerous.

 This mechanism is also useful to protect us against the risk of compromising our lives, it ensures our safety.
 His natural opponent is our pursuit of happiness, excitement, new experiences and growth.
 Both are created in each of us - but the individual who is in our upper hand is individually very different.

 The security requirement is different

 For some, a low level of dissatisfaction and stagnation is enough to immediately start looking for new opportunities.
 His “internal security officer” will only intervene if the risks seem to him to threaten his existence.

 Another person needs much more pressure for change and suffering, until he sets off.
 And even then, he is always eager to choose the solution with the least amount of risk - his security officer is always vigilant and often takes control.